simdjson/simdjson/README.md

 ## Code usage and example

 The main API involves populating a `ParsedJson` object which hosts a fully navigable document-object-model (DOM) view of the JSON document.
 The DOM can be accessed using [JSON Pointer](https://tools.ietf.org/html/rfc6901) paths, for example.
 The main function is `json_parse` which takes a string containing the JSON document as well as a reference to pre-allocated `ParsedJson` object (which can be reused multiple time).
-Once you have populated the `ParsedJson` object you can navigate through the DOM with an iterator (e.g., created by `ParsedJson::iterator pjh(pj)`, see 'Navigating the parsed document').
+Once you have populated the `ParsedJson` object you can navigate through the DOM with an iterator (e.g., created by `ParsedJson::Iterator pjh(pj)`, see 'Navigating the parsed document').

 ```C
 #include "simdjson/jsonparser.h"